graphile/graphile.github.io/src/pages/postgraphile/smart-tags.md

   allowing to _sort_ the set by its columns/attributes.
-- Computed column functions with no required parameters and returning a scalar or array: allows this function to be used as an order in the `orderBy` argument for the parent table, allowing to _sort by_ this function's value the parent table.
+- Computed column functions with no required parameters and returning a scalar or array: allows this function to be used as an order in the `orderBy` argument for the parent table, allowing to _sort_ the parent table _by_ this function's return value. parent table.

 If used on a computed function that returns a SETOF _record type_ it will make